Events

 - Support proactive investments that deter criminal activity and improve business safety

-- Assist small businesses in recovering from recent incidents through funding for repairs and operational stabilization
+- Assist small businesses in recovering from recent incidents through reimbursement for repairs

 - Help businesses remain open, active, and resilient while contributing to safe, welcoming commercial environments